-Very small quantity generators (no more than 220 lbs of hazardous waste per month or 2.2 lbs of acute hazardous waste per month) are not subject to all of the requirements of small and large quantity generators.
+Very small quantity generators (no more than 220 Ibs of hazardous waste per month or 2.2 Ibs of acute hazardous waste per month) are not subject to all of the requirements of small and large quantity generators.
 In order to be in compliance, VSQGs must meet three basic requirements:

-- Identify all hazardous waste generated at the facility or business. - Store no more than 2,200 lbs of hazardous waste on site at any time.
+- 1) Identify all hazardous waste generated at the facility or business. - 2) Store no more than 2,200 lbs of hazardous waste on site at any time. - Ensure hazardous waste is taken to an off-site treatment or disposal facility that is one of the following:

-Even though VSQGs are not legally required to use a manifest or obtain an EPA hazardous waste identification number, many hazardous waste haulers will not transport hazardous waste from a facility without a manifest or identification number.
-As such, if a VSQG uses a waste hauler or receiver that requires an EPA ID, then it will be necessary to register with DWM and pay the fee to obtain the required ID number.
-In addition, a VSQG must register and obtain an EPA ID# to have an episodic event.

-- 3) Ensure hazardous waste is taken to an off-site treatment or disposal facility that is one of the following: - A state or federally regulated hazardous waste treatment, storage, or disposal facility (TSDF). - A permitted, licensed, or registered state facility that manages municipal or industrial or solid waste. - A facility that uses, reuses, or recycles the waste (or treats the waste prior to these activities). - A universal waste handler or destination facility subject to federal and state universal waste requirements. - A large quantity generator (LQG) under the same control as the VSQG.
+A state or federally regulated hazardous waste treatment, storage, or disposal facility (TSDF).

+A permitted, licensed, or registered state facility that manages municipal or industrial or solid waste.

+A facility that uses, reuses, or recycles the waste (or treats the waste prior to these activities).

+A universal waste handler or destination facility subject to federal and state universal waste requirements.

+A large quantity generator (LQG) under the same control as the VSQG.